YitingLiu97/dwd_a5_quotes/readme.md

 ![Heroku Error](https://github.com/YitingLiu97/mood_for_food/blob/master/photos/Heroku%20Error.png)

+It turned out that I had to put the KEY and VALUE in the Config Vars in the settings of my APP page.

 <!-- Any questions you have -->
 ## Questions and Next Steps
+* Elaborated Pages
+* Cursor Customization in JS
+* Smoother User Interactions

 I would like to link user to another webpage with the collection of food images.
 When they click on the images, they will be directed to another page with customized design showing ingredient details and instructions.
 For this project till Mar.
 21, 2020, I achieved in displaying the information in the index.html.
 I would like to make it more cohesive and comprehensive.

 I also want to customize the cursor into some food or drink emojis and I would like them to change according to the mouse position on the canvas.

 ### Questions:
 1. How to move the content of images to another page?
-2. How to customize cursor with images or emojis that change according to the mouse position?
+2. How to customize cursor with images or emojis that change according to the mouse position or based on time spent on the page?

 <!-- References for resources and inspiration -->
 ## References